dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 **Steps**

->NOTE: Ensure that the csm-operator is installed and that the namespace, secrets, and config.yaml are created as prerequisites.
+>NOTE: Ensure that the csm-operator is installed and that the namespace, secrets, and `config.yaml` are created as prerequisites.

-1. Copy the downloaded values.yaml file.
+1. Copy the downloaded `values.yaml` file.

 2. Look over all the fields in the generated `values.yaml` and fill in/adjust any as needed.

-3. For the Observability module, please refer [Observability](../csmoperator/modules/observability) to install the post installation dependencies.

-4. If Authorization is enabled , please refer to [Authorization](../csmoperator/modules/authorization) for the installation and configuration of the Proxy Server.

->NOTE: Only the Authorization sidecar is enabled by the CSM Installation Wizard.
-The Proxy Server has to be installed and configured separately.

-5. If Replication is enabled , please refer to [Replication](../csmoperator/modules/replication).

->NOTE: The CSM Installation Wizard generates values.yaml with the minimal inputs required to install the CSM.
-To configure additional parameters in values.yaml, please follow the steps outlined in [PowerStore](../csmoperator/drivers/powerstore), [PowerMax](../csmoperator/drivers/powermax), [PowerScale](../csmoperator/drivers/powerscale), [Resiliency](../csmoperator/modules/resiliency).
+>NOTE: The CSM Installation Wizard generates `values.yaml` with the minimal inputs required to install the CSM.
+To configure additional parameters in values.yaml, please follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).

+3. If Observability is checked in the wizard, only the sidecar is enabled.
+Please refer to [Observability](../../observability/deployment/#post-installation-dependencies) to scrape metrics to Prometheus and load the Grafana dashboards.

+4. If Authorization is checked in the wizard, only the sidecar is enabled.
+Please refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.

+5. If Replication is enabled, please refer to [Replication](../csmoperator/modules/replication).

 6. Install the Operator.